Deirror/iv-assings/Plain Caching Implementation/README.md

 **Why**:

-*Let's say we have a bunch of user information (idnetified by id) inside our main database.<br />
+*Let's say we have a bunch of user information (identified by id) inside our main database.<br />
 Simultaneously there's thousands of requets per second for user information.<br />
 We can consider that database is a bottleneck right.
 To avoid that we need a cache mechanism.<br />*